 Assistant/Associate Professor, OMM

-The Assistant/Associate Professor, OMM will work with the Chair of OPP and assist with planning, directing, and implementation of programs, policies and procedures for the Department of Osteopathic Principles and Practice to ensure the integration of scientifically based, outcome evaluated clinical knowledge and skills, biomedical sciences, and osteopathic principles and practice for predoctoral and/or postdoctoral students, provide service to the college and professional communities and engage in innovative scholarship and research to advance medical knowledge.
+The Assistant/Associate Professor OMM will work with the Chair of OPP and assist with planning, directing, and implementation of programs, policies and procedures for the Department of Osteopathic Principles and Practice to ensure the integration of scientifically based, outcome evaluated clinical knowledge and skills, biomedical sciences, and osteopathic principles and practice for predoctoral and/or postdoctoral students, provide service to the college and professional communities and engage in innovative scholarship and/or research to advance medical knowledge.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES